MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 #### CustomVisuals\\

-A sub-folder that containing metadata on custom visuals added for use in the report.
+A sub-folder that contains metadata for custom visuals in the report.
 Power BI supports three kinds of custom visuals:

 - AppSource PowerBI visuals - Also known as "public custom visuals".
 They're available from Microsoft AppSource.
 Report developers can install these visuals directly from Power BI Desktop.
 - Organizational store visuals - Organizations can approve and deploy custom visuals to Power BI for their organization.
 To learn more, see [Organization store](/power-bi/developer/visuals/power-bi-custom-visuals#organizational-store).